getify/Functional-Light-JS/ch5.md

 **Note:** `fn` is a reference to a function object, which is by default a mutable value.
 Somewhere else in the program *could* for example add a property to this function object, which technically "changes" the value (mutation, not reassignment).
 However, since we're not relying on anything about `fn` other than our ability to call it, and it's not possible to affect the callability of a function value, `fn` is still effectively unchanging for our reasoning purposes; it cannot be a side cause.

-Another common way to articulate a function's purity is if we know that given the same input(s), it always produces the same output.
-If you pass `3` to `circleArea(..)`, it will always output the same result (`28.274328`).
+Another common way to articulate a function's purity is: **given the same input(s), it always produces the same output.** If you pass `3` to `circleArea(..)`, it will always output the same result (`28.274328`).

-If a function can produce a different output each time it's given the same inputs, it is impure.
+If a function *can* produce a different output each time it's given the same inputs, it is impure.
 Even if such a function always `return`s the same value, if it produces an indirect output side effect, the program state is changed each time it's called; this is impure.

 Impure functions are undesirable because they make all of their calls harder to reason about.
 A pure function's call is perfectly predictable.
-When you see multiple `circleArea(3)` calls in your code, you won't have to spend any extra effort to figure out what its output will be *each time*.
+When some reading the code sees multiple `circleArea(3)` calls, they won't have to spend any extra effort to figure out what its output will be *each time*.

 ### Purely Relative